ivelum/landing/content/blog/zero-downtime-deployment/index.md

 3. ...
 4. PROFIT!

-This sequence is important because new backend app instances won’t work correctly if the DB isn’t updated, so if we care about zero downtime, we must update the database first.
+This sequence is important because new backend app instances won't work correctly if the DB isn't updated, so if we care about zero downtime, we must update the database first.
 How we launch the database migration script is also important.
 It might be tempting to run it as a part of the backend application startup like this: